 Because if you put good soil into a hole that has a clay pan at the bottom, and then have lots of rain, water can collect in the hole like a bucket, and rot your marijuana roots.

 When you provide your plants rich soil with carefully blended ingredients along with aeration and water-holding characteristics custom created by you, your plants get off to a great start and you don’t have to be as concerned they’ll use up crucial nutrient elements too fast.

 If you can’t bring in good soil and have to use existing soil at your outdoor marijuana growing site, that influences the way you add fertilizers and other amendments.

 It depends on the quality, nutritional richness and porosity of the existing soil.

 The main thing to remember is if you’re going to all the trouble of growing at a remote site, it’s worth it to improve or replace the soil so your plants have all the oxygen, nutrition, and water they need.

 Water Outdoor Marijuana Plants With Root, Growth, & Bloom Boosters

-All outdoor guerilla marijuana tactics we’re talking about are affected by practical logistics.
+All outdoor marijuana growing tactics we’re talking about are affected by practical logistics.